kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Shot 14 Rows back from the stage, amazing closups, heads in some frames at times, but not much.
 Wonderful production Annie and the Star to Be were sensational.
 Best Annie out there.
 A-

-Annie - North Shore Music Theatre, Beverly MA - 2012 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }
+Annie - North Shore Music Theatre - 2012
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

 Pro-Shot